 - Drink extra fluids so you will urinate more often and help prevent kidney problems.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.
-If you miss a dose or forget to use your medicine, use it as soon as you can.
-If your next regular dose of Topamax® is less than 6 hours away, wait until then to use the medicine and skip the missed dose.
-If you miss more than 1 dose of Topamax®, call your doctor for instructions.
+If you miss a dose of Topamax® or Eprontia and it is within 6 hours until your next regular dose, skip the missed dose and take your next dose at the regular time.
+If you miss more than 1 dose of Topamax® or Eprontia, call your doctor for instructions.

 Drugs and Foods to Avoid: